CryptoToolbox

 How to Interpret the Results

 • Electricity Cost — your estimated power expenses over each time period.
-This is often the largest operational expense for miners.
+This is often the largest and most predictable operational expense for miners.

 • Net Profit — revenue minus electricity costs and pool fees.
-A negative value means mining is unprofitable at your current settings.
+A negative value means mining is unprofitable at your current settings, electricity rate, and the current Bitcoin price.

-• Cost per BTC — the total cost (electricity + fees) to mine one full Bitcoin at current difficulty.
+• Cost per BTC — the total operational cost (electricity + fees) to mine one full Bitcoin at current difficulty.
 Compare this to the market price to gauge profitability.
+If cost per BTC exceeds the market price, mining is operating at a loss.

 Related Tools